DhanteyUD/GenAI-Chatbot/README.md

 # GenAI-Chatbot
-Creating a Chatbot using OpenAI services
+Creating a Chatbot using OpenAI